ARMmbed/mbed-os-5-docs/docs/api/networksocket/securesocket.md

 ## Secure Socket

-Mbed OS provides easy interface for creating secure connections in form of TLS stream.
-`TLSSocket` class provides the ability to secure any stream based socket connection, for example TCP stream.
-This allows existing protocol libraries to be used through secure connections.
+Mbed OS provides an interface for creating secure connections in the form of TLS stream.
+The `TLSSocket` class provides the ability to secure any stream-based socket connection, for example TCP stream.
+This allows you to use existing protocol libraries through a secure connections.

-`TLSSocket` is inheriting the `Socket` class, which allows any application that uses `Socket` to use `TLSSocket` instead.
+`TLSSocket` inherits the `Socket` class, which allows any application that uses `Socket` to use `TLSSocket` instead.
 Secure socket both uses Socket interface as its transport layer and implements it.
-This makes it transport independent and there is no direct dependency to IP stack.
-For example, we can use HTTP library and give `TLSSocket` for it, to covert it to HTTPS.
+This makes it transport independent, and there is no direct dependency on the IP stack.
+For example, you can use the HTTP library and give `TLSSocket` to it to covert it to HTTPS.

+### API

+`TLSSocketWrapper` implements Mbed OS Socket API and extends it with functions that allow configuring security certificates.
+Please note that for most of the use cases, you are using these methods through `TLSSocket` class.

 ### Usage example

-TLSSocket API follows Socket API so it is easy to use after setting up:
+The TLSSocket API follows the Socket API, so it is straightforward to use after setting up:

 ```
 TLSSocket *socket = new TLSSocket();